guyleonard/orchard/README.md

 # Orchard Pipeline
 A Quick Phylogenetic Tree Building Pipeline...

-Seed Sequences --> BLASTp --> Alignment --> Masking --> Phylogenetic Tree Reconstruction --> SVG/PDF Tree Images --> Taxon Annotation
+Seed Sequences --> DB Search --> Alignment --> Masking --> Phylogenetic Tree Reconstruction --> SVG/PDF Tree Images --> Taxon Annotation

-This set of scripts is intended to create a set of "pilot" trees, given your initial gene of interest.
-The resulting trees can be easily viewed, and then manually improved as needed.
+This set of scripts is intended to create a group of "pilot" trees, given your initial gene(s) of interest.
+The resulting Phylogenies can be easily viewed, and then manually improved as needed.
+The aim is speed, in order to calculate 1000s of trees for a dataset in reasonable time.

 # Dependencies
 ## orchardDB
 Please set up an orchardDB from [here](https://github.com/guyleonard/orchardDB).
-You may like to use the *cider* DB to start, or build your own.
+You may like to use the *cider* DB scritps to start, or build your own.

 ## Perl Modules
-* Bio::Perl
-* Cwd
-* DBI
-* File::Basename
-* File::Path
-* File::Slurp
-* Getopt::Long
-* IO::Prompt
-* IO::Tee
-* YAML::XS
+All of: Bio::Perl Cwd DBI File::Basename File::Path File::Slurp Getopt::Long IO::Prompt IO::Tee YAML::XS

-e.g. you can install these by typing:
+e.g. you may install these by typing:
 ```bash
 $ sudo cpanm Bio::Perl Cwd DBI File::Basename File::Path File::Slurp Getopt::Long IO::Prompt IO::Tee YAML::XS
 ```

 ## Software
 ### Search Programs
 One each, or all of the options below.